bbcmicrobit/PythonEditor/CONTRIBUTING.rst

 ++++++++++++

 If you're talented enough to speak another language, we'd love you to contribute a translation to the editor.
-Learn more about how this works in the translation strategy within the docs folder
+Learn more about how this works in the translation strategy within the docs folder.